PRITHIVSAKTHIUR/Multimodal-OCR2/README.md

 - Gradio for the user interface
 - All model creators and maintainers
 - Docling team for document processing capabilities

+> [!important]
+The community GPU grant was given by [Hugging Face](https://huggingface.co/prithivMLmods) — special thanks to them. 🤗🚀

 ## Support